So, I bought a NES and SNES Classic Mini...

 Both the NES and SNES controller connection inputs are alike, and incidentally they're the same as the Nintendo Wii's controller ports.
 Thus, you can use a Wii "Classic Controller" or a "Classic Controller Pro" for both the Mini consoles as an alternative control method.
 In reverse, you can use the NES and SNES controllers on a Wii for classic retrogames!

-SNES games will, of course, not be playable with a NES controller, as it lacks the right amount of buttons, but a SNES Mini controller will work fine with the NES Mini.
+SNES games will, of course, not be playable with a NES controller, as it lacks the right number of buttons, but a SNES Mini controller will work fine with the NES Mini.
 It's all about if you want the authenticity of the actual console's controller or not.
 For me, the original controller is a combining, tactile feel, of the experience that triggers nostalgia for me.

 Annoyingly, as they've re-released the hugely popular NES Mini this year, they still only package it with one controller.
 While the SNES Mini has two.
-It's a real cheap move and an annoyance that you need to hunt down a second controller separately.
+It's a cheap move and an annoyance that you need to hunt down a second controller separately.
 I get that they missed it on the first run of NES Mini in 2016, but this time around they should've packed in a second controller.

 The menu system on each mini console has a retro look and features Wii-like charming menu music.
 The games are lined up with cover art and have QR codes which grants you access to their manuals online.
 Selecting a game boots it up, but sadly there is no way to return to the menu without pressing reset on the actual mini console.
-Thus making the need to have the actual console close by and so the annoyances with the short cables continues.
+Thus, making the need to have the actual console close by and so the annoyance with the short cables continues.

 On the main menu you can save state your current position in the current title you're playing, a dedicated quick save would have been nice, but at least you have save states.
 Everything is tidy and easy to navigate, although I felt the way you save stated a little confusing.

 Not much else to say about the common features, other than their fantastic value for money.
-Even attempting at obtaining these retro consoles, with the amount of games and controllers in good condition would set you at insanely high prices these days.
+Trying to obtain these retro consoles, with the number of games and controllers in good condition would set you at insane prices these days.
+Their excellent value for money times ten considering their library.

 Let's take a closer look at each one!